<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2861582640696823&amp;ev=PageView&amp;noscript=1">

 • Catch developmental issues

-Formatting should always happen after editing is complete.
+Interior layout should always happen after editing is complete.

 Why This Distinction Matters

-Confusing editing and formatting can lead to:
+Confusing editing and interior layout can lead to:

 • Extra costs